 ● Investor Feedback

-Unlike a Kickstarter campaign, you’ll be spending hundreds and thousands of dollars in real estate crowdfunding.
+Unlike an Indiegogo campaign, you’ll be spending hundreds and thousands of dollars in real estate crowdfunding.
 So, it’s important to do your research well.

 You can check for user reviews on sites like TrustPilot and find out what the previous investors say about a platform.
 Also, you can find reviews on investor communities, such as Facebook groups.